 "There are only two commercial GM broad-acre crops grown in Australia – GM cotton and GM canola.
 These are both found in many margarines and frying oils."

 "There are no GM animals or fish being grown or raised for food in Australia; however, meat, dairy and eggs from animals fed imported GM feedstock are available to consumers in Australia."

-As of August 2018, this information is confirmed by the Agriculture and Food Division of the Western Australian Department of Primary Industries and Regional Development.
+As of June 2019, this information is also confirmed by the Agriculture and Food Division of the Western Australian Department of Primary Industries and Regional Development.

-And once approved, these foods must be labelled per the Food Standards Code.
+And if a genetically modified food is approved for sale, it must be clearly labelled per the Food Standards Code.